zenbones-theme/zenbones.nvim/README.md

 # Zenbones

 Zenbones is a light vim/nvim colorscheme designed to highlight code using contrasts and font variations.
-Colors are tasked for other roles such as diagnostics, diffs, search matches, and actions.
+Colors are tasked only for other roles such as diagnostics, diffs, search matches.

 It's made using the handy [lush.nvim](https://github.com/rktjmp/lush.nvim).